Frequently Asked Questions About Gastric Bypass Surgery

-It can be made smaller, but again, you would have an increased risk for complications.
+It can be made smaller, but you would have to undergo another surgery, which would increase your risk for complications.
 The best way to maintain your weight or not regain your weight is to follow the guidelines set by the bariatric program.

 Why do some people have more gas than others?

-There are several different reasons why some people have more gas.
+There are several reasons why some people experience gas:

-- Eating, drinking and talking can cause a person to swallow air; be careful not to eat or drink too fast
+- Swallowing air while eating, drinking and talking (be careful not to eat or drink too fast)

 - Eating gas-producing foods, such as cabbage and broccoli

-- People with irritable bowel syndrome develop gas when the bowel becomes irritated; stress and anxiety have a tendency to trigger an episode of irritable bowel syndrome
+- People suffering from irritable bowel syndrome (IBS) develop gas when the bowel becomes irritated; stress and anxiety have a tendency to trigger an IBS episode

 What happens to the unused portion of my stomach?